Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-\citeauthor{raparti2019lightweight}~\cite{raparti2019lightweight} propose a harder to detect threat model for data snooping attack on NoC.
-The HT is placed in the Network Interface (NI) where NoC packets are generated from SoC data.
-There can be multiple malicious NIs which snoop packets and send it to the malicious program listening at a specific IP.
-The packetizer is the module which is responsible for creating NoC packets adding header information like destination ID, virtual channel ID, etc which is immediately followed by a set of flits.
-The flits are stored in a circular buffer where pointer is used to define the start and end of the buffer.
-The HT is capable of tampering with these pointers to re-send the duplicate packet with new destination ID as the IP with the malicious program.
+\citeauthor{raparti2019lightweight}~\cite{raparti2019lightweight} propose a harder-to-detect threat model for data snooping attacks on NoC.
+The HT is placed in the Network Interface (NI).
+Multiple malicious NIs can snoop packets and send them to the malicious program listening at a specific IP.
+The packetizer is the module responsible for creating NoC packets and adding header information like destination and virtual channel IDs.
+After packetizer, a packet is broken into flits, which are stored in a circular buffer where a pointer defines the start and end of the buffer.
+The HT can tamper with these pointers to re-send the duplicate packet with a new destination ID as the IP with the malicious program.
 The authors point out that the area overhead of this HT is only 1.3\% compared to baseline NI.